-In any space we inhabit we are never just holding one identity.
-We are a confluence of the gender, class, race, sexuality, ethnicity, religion and other identities that shape us.
-Through this exercise we begin to see how our individual identities and the meeting our collective diverse identities affect the way we show up in spaces.
-Our hope is that through this activity we can become aware of how we embody intersectionality and become compassionate towards the need for inclusion.
+In any space we inhabit, we are never holding just one identity.
+We are a confluence of gender, class, race, sexuality, ethnicity, religion, and other lived experiences that shape who we are.
+Through this exercise, we begin to notice how our individual identities (and the ways our diverse identities meet) shape how we show up in shared spaces.
+Our hope is that this activity invites a deeper awareness of how we embody intersectionality, and cultivates compassion for the complexity of others and the importance of inclusion.

 Quime Williams